matheusfillipe/wcofun.cli/README.md

+### I wont longer be actively maitaining this in favor or blackbeard: https://github.com/matheusfillipe/blackbeard

 # wcofun.cli

 Watch videos from wcofun.com directly from your terminal.
 You can search, stream and download videos or playlists.
 You can also continue from the episode where you were left of.